 Data completeness for the year is shown by site in Table 6.2.
 Precision completeness is shown as the number of precision checks that were performed and submitted to AQS for the year.
 Precision completeness is evaluated against the number of checks that should have been performed at each site during the year.
-Completeness for accuracy audits in 2017 met or exceeded APCD DQO goals for every gaseous analyzer, with a minimum of two audits performed on every analyzer.
+Completeness for accuracy audits in 2019 met or exceeded APCD DQO goals for every gaseous analyzer, with a minimum of two audits performed on every analyzer.

-Table 6.2 and Table 6.3 summarize the statistical evaluations for all gaseous precision, accuracy, bias, and completeness data by site-level and PQAO-level, respectively.
+Table 6.2 summarizes the statistical evaluations for all gaseous precision, accuracy, bias, and completeness data.
 The basis for these calculations can be found in 40 CFR 58 Appendix A section 4.1.